data-integration-toolkit/ditk/extraction/relation/AttentionBasedBiLSTM/README.md

 # Attention-Based Bidirectional Long Short-Term Memory Networks for Relation Classification
+This repository is based on the below paper <br>
 P. Zhou, W. Shi, J. Tian, Z. Qi, B. Li, H. Hao, and B. Xu, “Attention-Based Bidirectional Long Short-Term Memory Networks for Relation Classification,” Proceedings of the 54th Annual Meeting of the Association for Computational Linguistics (Volume 2: Short Papers), 2016.

 #### [Link to the Paper](https://www.aclweb.org/anthology/P16-2034)